Holic75/Baldurs-gate-dnd-3.5/README.md

 8th - Target suffers 1 poison damage per second for 18 seconds (Save vs. Death at -1 negates), and also immediately suffers 4 poison damage (no save)
 12th - Target suffers 1 poison damage per second for 24 seconds (Save vs. Death at -2 negates), and also immediately suffers 6 poison damage (no save)
 ```
 – Starting from level 4 can cast a limited number of Spells (through Innate Abilities menu).
-Assassin does not need to memorize <PRO_HISHER> spells in advance and can spontaneously cast anyone she knows.
+Assassin does not need to memorize her spells in advance and can spontaneously cast any spell she knows.

 Assassin Spellbook:
 First level spells: starting from level 4 Assassin gets access to the following spells: Sleep, Blindness, Reflected Image, Chill Touch.